Taliban insurgency: 2020

 On 29 February, the US–Taliban deal was signed in Doha, Qatar.
 The agreement called for the withdrawal of all 13,000 US and allied troops over the next 14 months, on the condition that the Taliban continues with the peace process.
 The first withdrawal, of around 5,000 personnel, would occur within the next 135 days.

 The peace deal stipulated that the Taliban not allow terrorist organizations like al-Qaeda "to use the soil of Afghanistan to threaten the security of the United States and its allies."
 If successful, the peace deal will bring an end to 18-years of conflict.
 Only days after signing the historic deal, US forces conducted airstrikes on Taliban soldiers as a "defensive" measure, as Taliban fighters were "actively attacking" an Afghan government checkpoint.

 On 2 May, the US revealed that the agreement included an informal commitment for both sides to cut violence by 80%.
 Since the agreement was signed, attacks on cities and coalition forces had decreased, but overall attacks had increased 70% compared with the same period in 2019, according to Reuters.
 The Taliban claim that attacks have fallen since the agreement was signed.

 On 14 May, a Taliban suicide truck bomber killed five civilians in Gardez, Paktia Province.
 On 18 May, the Taliban killed nine people in a similar attack in Ghazni Province.

 On 29 May, it was revealed that numerous Taliban and Taliban-aligned Haqqani Network leaders were infected with COVID-19.
 This resulted in the late founder Mullah Mohammad Omar's son Mullah Mohammad Yaqoob being made the entire organization's acting leader.

+By September 2020, there were only around 4,500 American troops remaining in Afghanistan.
+President Donald Trump tweeted that the remaining troops should be brought back home by Christmas.

+On 11 November, Chairman of the Joint Chiefs of Staff Mark Milley received a signed order saying that the United States must remove troops from Afghanistan no later than 15 January 2021.
+This order was soon replaced by an order to reduce the amount of troops to 2,500 by the same date.